ipspace/blog/content/posts/2009/04/bgp-route-reflector-update-groups.md

 date: 2009-04-02 07:05:00.002000+02:00
 tags:
 - BGP
-title: BGP Route Reflector update groups (technical details)
+title: BGP Route Reflector Update Groups (technical details)
-url: /2009/04/bgp-route-reflector-update-groups.html
+url: /2009/04/bgp-route-reflector-update-groups/
 ---
-One of the readers of my [BGP Route Reflectors](/2008/08/bgp-route-reflector-details.html) article spotted an "_obvious deviation from how we always though the route reflectors work_":
+One of the readers of my [BGP Route Reflectors](/2008/08/bgp-route-reflector-details/) article spotted an "_obvious deviation from how we always though the route reflectors work_":

 > An IBGP route received from a route-reflector client is sent to all IBGP peers, **including the client from which it was received.**